Authority: Executive Vice Chancellor and Provost

 7.2.
 External Evaluations Request

 Names of potential external evaluators are solicited from the tenured Associate and Full Professors by the Department Head.
 The faculty member to be reviewed also recommends external evaluators.
-The final list of external evaluators is selected at a meeting of tenured faculty and the Department Head.
-Three external evaluators are selected from the faculty member’s list and three are selected from the list submitted by tenured faculty members.
+The final list of external evaluators is selected by the Department Head in collaboration with the DVF.
+Typically, at least five letters of evaluation will be provided with the dossier.
+Of these, approximately half will be from the faculty member’s list and half from the list submitted by the DVF and Department Head.

 The Department Head contacts each prospective external evaluator for their consent to participate in this process.
-Once a positive confirmation is received, a letter of instruction, the dossier, and three to five samples of the faculty member’s publications are sent.
+Once a positive confirmation is received, a letter of instruction, the dossier, and three to five samples of the faculty member’s publications are sent, in compliance with NCSU REG 05.20.05 Consultation and Written Assessment, Recommendations, and Responses in RPT Reviews.
 Upon receipt the external evaluation letters are added to the dossier.

 7.3.
 Meeting of the Departmental Voting Faculty